-Many aspects can alter the pH of meat, however, the acceptable pH value for beef falls within the range of 5.3 to 5.7 (2).
+Many aspects can alter the pH of meat; however, the acceptable pH value for beef falls within the range of 5.3 to 5.7 (2).
 This shows us that beef is an acidic product.
-When the pH value of beef starts to get higher, it is an indication of decomposition.
+When the pH value of beef starts to get higher, it indicates decomposition.

 The potential renal acid load or PRAL is another way of measuring acidity.
 The PRAL value demonstrates how much acid or base the food produces inside the body.

 The PRAL value for beef has been calculated to be 12.6, while the PRAL value for salmon is less than half of that - 5.9.
 This means beef is a lot more acidic in the organism compared to salmon.

 Weight Loss & Diets

 Salmon and beef are highly nutritious foods, also high in calories.
 Salmon contains fewer calories compared to beef.

 Salmon is the preferred choice between the two on low-fat and low-calorie diets.
 Steak and salmon both fit in a low carb or low glycemic index diet.

 Unlike beef, salmon can also be consumed on a pescetarian diet.

 Despite the high caloric value, a high protein diet rich in red meat, such as beef, has been studied to help with weight loss and improve body composition (4).
 However, high meat availability has also been correlated to an increased prevalence of obesity (5), whereas a vegetarian diet has been associated with reduced body weight and lower rates of obesity (6).